ZhenyuSun-Walker/ZhenyuSun-Walker.github.io/_pages/about.md

 - *2019.05 - 2020.02*, [Lorem](https://github.com/), China. -->

 # 🩴 My Life
-- *2024.04*, We came to the Xinhai Revolution Museum and the former site of the Whampoa Military Academy for research and study, and felt the feelings of the family and country in history！<br>
+- *2024.04*, I came to the Xinhai Revolution Museum and the former site of the Whampoa Military Academy for research and study, and felt the feelings of the family and country in history！<br>
 <div style="display:flex; justify-content:center; align-items:flex-start; flex-wrap:wrap;">
     <img src="images/007.png" alt="Xinhai Revolution Museum" width="330" height="270">&nbsp;&nbsp;&nbsp;
     <img src="images/008.png" alt="Former site of the Whampoa Military Academy" width="330" height="270">